mulqueenr/mulqueenr.github.io/docs/MD anderson analysis/gccACT_ont.md

 cd ~/singularity
 module load singularity/3.7.0

 #manual pull of singularity containers so i can run on gpu nodes (taking these from output log of test data ran on seadragon transfer node to see what docker containers it was pulling.)
+I'm not sure if this step is necessary anymore, since i set env variables to tell it not to pull these in the job submissions
 singularity pull docker://ontresearch/wf-human-variation-sv:shabc3ac908a14705f248cdf49f218956ec33e93ef9
 singularity pull docker://ontresearch/wf-human-variation:sha0337567399c09ef14d1ab9cc114f77de86398e12
 singularity pull docker://ontresearch/wf-cnv:sha428cb19e51370020ccf29ec2af4eead44c6a17c2